jjones4/cBudget/README.md

 ## Building cBudget

 1. Download cBudget from GitHub.
-2. Extract to your desired location (for example, extract the ZIP folder, cBudget-main, to C:\temp\).
+2. Extract to your desired location (for example, extract cBudget-main.zip to C:\temp).
 3. Launch the Visual Studio Developer Command Prompt.
 4. Change to the main project directory.
    - cd c:\temp\cBudget-main